If you’ve decided to rent out a property, one thing you’ll need to know is how to calculate the buy to let yield.

 Most investors will look at both the potential capital gain and the expected yield, alongside several other factors, when deciding whether to sell or let an investment.

-So, that’s how you calculate yield on a buy to let property.
+So, that’s how to calculate the buy to let yield on your rental property.
 In general, you’ll usually see higher yields on properties in cheaper areas, and lower ones on more expensive ones.
-However, it does depend on many factors so it’s always worth getting the advice of a good estate agent before you make your final decision.
+However, it does depend on many factors, so it’s always worth getting the advice of a good estate agent before you make your final decision.